 Treats high blood pressure.
-This medicine is a calcium channel blocker.
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine is a calcium channel blocker (CCB).

 There may be other brand names for this medicine.